 The normal plane outputs are assumed to be on 1 to 4 as usual.
 Only vertical lift outputs (5 to 8 on a quad setup) run at high PWM rate (400Hz).
 In a quad setup you can also use channels 9 to 14 in any way you like, just as with the normal Plane code.

-You can optionally move the quad motors to be on any other channel above 4, using the procedure outlined below.
+You can optionally move the quad motors to be on any other channel above 4, using the procedure outlined in the section further below.